 Guard yourselves against cryptocurrencies threats

 In reality, nothing can be further from the truth.
-Whilst the landscape of owning cryptocurrency isn’t as abstract as it was in the beginning of the decade, still, investors face plenty of instability and risk.
+Whilst the landscape of owning cryptocurrency isn’t as abstract as it was at the beginning of the decade, still, investors face plenty of instability and risk.
 The threats aren’t just abstract or theoretical; new scams crop up, and old ones resurface all the time.

 Starting with the basics.